hlotvonen/glyph-drawing-club-blog/src/posts/2025-04-01-the-small-house-of-ibms-code-page-437.md

     <figcaption>The Greek variant of IBM PC's font (Code Page 737) renders the greek delta as a house!</figcaption>
 </figure>

 That can't be a mistake, can it?
 If even the actual Greek uppercase delta is, quite unmistakenly, rendered as a house, then the theory that DEL is just a badly formed uppercase Greek delta character with the bottom corners cut off (due to a lack of horizontal pixels) starts to seem more and more convincing.

+#### Theory #10: It's no mistake

+And then, a [commenter on hackernews](https://news.ycombinator.com/item?id=43669273) pointed out that nearly all characters that have steep diagonal lines are rendered the same.
+The Greek capital letter lambda (Λ) is similarly drawn as the house character: <span class="ibmpcbios-inline">Λ</span>.
+The increment symbol, represented by delta (∆), also looks like the house: <span class="ibmpcbios-inline">∆</span>.
+And the same angular diagonal is present in letters <span class="ibmpcbios-inline">A, V, N, 7</span> and <span class="ibmpcbios-inline">Æ</span>.
+All characters with diagonals at any other angle than 45˚ are *forced* to 45˚ angles by extending them with straight lines, perhaps to avoid "jaggies" on low-res CRTs, as mentioned by VileR.
+Because the same design feature appears in so many characters, it starts to look less like a mistake, and more like a deliberate decision.
+But what works for <span class="ibmpcbios-inline">A</span> and <span class="ibmpcbios-inline">V</span>, which still are clearly read as A and V, doesn't work so well for letters that are not so common, like <span class="ibmpcbios-inline">∆</span> and <span class="ibmpcbios-inline">Λ</span>.
+So, maybe DEL was supposed to be DELta, but it wasn't *mistakenly* rendered like a "small house"—it was just a *bad decision* to draw all diagonals dogmatically at 45˚.
+As a consequence, nobody associated the delta shape with a delta, and thought it looked more like a house, and because by 1984 that association had already stuck, IBM decided to retroactively name it a "small house".
+After all, the character set already had "not serious" characters like the smiley.

-(The rendering was later corrected.
-The 1987 IBM VGA version of the font renders it like <span class="cp437-inline">Δ</span>)
+(Some diagonals were later adjusted for the 1987 IBM VGA version of the font: the Greek letters <span class="cp437-inline">Δ, Λ </span> are more pronounced, while the increment-delta stays the same <span class="cp437-inline">∆</span>)

 #### Delta theory doubt